anaghmalik/TransientNeRF/README.md

 ## Changes

-I have realised that the models for the paper (the captured ones) were a bit undertrained, the configs thus train for longer than suggested in the paper.
+I have realised that the models for the paper (the captured ones) were a bit undertrained (150k iterations), the configs thus train for longer than suggested in the paper (500k iterations).
+The difference for in PSNR is ~1dB for the 2/3 views case and ~3/4dB for the 5 views case.

 ## Citation